 Source : Tom Ewer – managewp.com

 Isn’t it surprising why people tend to choose WordPress this much?
-No one could define it.
-I couldn’t define it either😉
+No one could understand it.
+I couldn’t understand it either. 😉

 - Advantages of using WordPress